-The best streaming services in 2024
+The best streaming services in 2026 - Engadget

 While it's easy to find modern blockbuster films on Netflix and other streaming services these days, classic cinema is often tougher to find.
 FilmStruck tried to solve that problem, but it couldn't find a large enough audience to survive.
 Now there's the Criterion Channel, which delivers a rotating array of its cinephile-approved library for $11 a month or $100 a year.
 (Where else can you stream something like the incredible ramen noodle Western Tampopo?)

-It's a service that's built for movie lovers: It's chock full of commentary tracks, conversations with writers and directors, and some of the company's renowned special features.
+It's a service that's built for movie lovers: It's chock full of commentary tracks, conversations with writers and directors and some of the company's renowned special features.
 The Criterion Channel also does a far better job at curating viewing options than other services.
 Its double features, for instance, pair together thematically similar films, like the classic noir entries Phantom Lady and Variety.
-What’s more, its editors make it easy to find all of the available films from a single director, for all of you auteur theory connoisseurs.
+What's more, its editors make it easy to find all of the available films from a single director, for all of you auteur theory connoisseurs.

-Sure, it costs a bit more than Hulu and Disney+, but The Criterion Channel gives you access to a library that's far more rewarding than the latest streaming TV show.
+Sure, it costs a bit more than Peacock or Paramount+, but The Criterion Channel gives you access to a library that's far more rewarding than the latest streaming TV show.
 You can watch on up to three devices at once, and there's also offline viewing available for iOS and Android devices.
 It also supports major streaming devices from Apple, Amazon and Roku, but as far as TV's go, it's only on Samsung's Tizen-powered sets.
 Unfortunately, The Criterion Channel is only available in the US and Canada, due to licensing restrictions. — D.H.

 Sometimes, a good horror movie is the only way to deal with the constant anxiety of a potential climate apocalypse and the seeming downfall of modern society.
 If that describes your personality, it's worth taking a look at Shudder, AMC Network's streaming service dedicated to everything spooky.
 You'll find plenty of horror classics, like The Texas Chainsaw Massacre, but Shudder has also gotten into the original content game with unique films like Host, which takes place entirely over a Zoom call.
 If you're a bit squeamish, Shudder probably won't sell you much on horror.
 But for fans of the genre, it's a smorgasbord of content to dive into.
-You can try it out free for seven days, and afterwards it's $7 per month (or $72 annually).
-Shudder only supports viewing one stream at a time, and there's no support for offline viewing yet.
-You can find Shudder on major streaming device platforms, but since it's so niche, don't expect to find it on smart TVs anytime soon. — D.H.
+You can try it out free for seven days, and afterwards it's $9 per month (or $7.50 per month when billed annually, for a total of $90 for the year). — D.H.